 Undergraduate students can major or minor in Africology and African American Studies to expand their knowledge of the diverse peoples, cultures and art of Africa.
-Graduates have found careers in the arts, public administration, the social sciences and more.
 As a student, be sure to take advantage of academic advising and professional development opportunities to make sure your Africology and African American Studies degree leads you to a rewarding career.
-Learn more about your financial aid opportunities and apply to Temple University.
+Learn more about your financial aid opportunities and apply today.

 Bachelor of Arts in Africology and African American Studies